Second Battle of Fallujah: Use of white phosphorus as a weapon

-The use of white phosphorus during the battle was first reported on November 10, 2004, by Washington Post reporters, embedded with U.S marines, who witnessed artillery guns firing white phosphorus projectiles which "create a screen of fire that cannot be extinguished with water."
-Insurgents also reported being attacked with a substance that melted their skin, and the corpses of some dead insurgents were burned or melted.
+The use of white phosphorus during the battle was first reported on November 10, 2004, by Washington Post reporters who were embedded with Task Force 2-2, Regimental Combat Team 7 reported that they witnessed artillery guns firing white phosphorus projectiles which "create a screen of fire that cannot be extinguished with water.
+Insurgents reported being attacked with a substance that melted their skin, a reaction consistent with white phosphorous burns."
+The article also reported, "The corpses of the mujaheddin which we received were burned, and some corpses were melted."